mistercap179/4create-project-wpf/README.md

 ```bash
 Update-Package -reinstall
 ```
--Build and run the application.
+- Build and run the application.

 ### 4. Logging